kubeflow/pipelines/samples/README.md

 `test/sample-test/configs/tfx_cab_classification.config.yaml` as an example.
 The config yaml file will be validated according to `schema.config.yaml`.
 If no config yaml is provided, pipeline parameters will be substituted by their default values.
+* Finally, add your test name (in consistency with the file name and dir name) in `test/sample_test.yaml`
 * (Optional) Current sample test infra only checks successful runs, without any result/outcome validation.
 If those are needed, runtime checks should be included in the sample itself.